hyperledger-labs/blockchain-explorer/README.md

 ---

 There are 2 options to get Explorer started.
 Following are the software dependencies required for each option.
+And if you want to refer more detail of each configuration, please refer [README-CONFIG.md](README-CONFIG.md).

 # Quick start (using Docker)